 Find out if the financial institutions where you invest your savings and super are actively hindering climate change action.
 If they’re funding projects such as coal mines, you might consider divesting – taking your funds out and investing in businesses that want to make a difference.
 Market Forces helps you compare banks, super funds, insurance companies and more.

 The City of Sydney supports greater action on climate action.
-We continue to reduce our energy use towards our aim of being carbon neutral, and will be 100% renewable next year.
+We continue to reduce our energy use towards our aim of being carbon neutral, and will be switching to 100% renewable electricity next year.